Wola massacre: Fate of the perpetrators

-No one belonging to the German forces who took part in the atrocities committed during the Warsaw Uprising was ever prosecuted for them after the end of the Second World War.
+A few months after the end of the war, Erich von dem Bach-Zelewski was arrested by the Americans.
+During the main Nuremberg trial, he made several statements implicating Nazi leaders, which led the US to refuse his extradition to Poland.
+In February 1947, he briefly appeared in Warsaw as a witness at the trial of Ludwig Fischer, the governor of the Warsaw District.
+In 1951, a denazification court in Munich sentenced him to 10 years in prison, but half of the sentence was considered served, and the remainder was limited to house arrest.
+Soon after, von dem Bach settled in the village of Eckersmühlen near Nuremberg and worked as a night watchman.
+In 1958, he was arrested on suspicion of involvement in the murder of one of the victims of the Night of the Long Knives, and three years later, he was sentenced to 4.5 years in prison.
+In 1962, von dem Bach was once again brought to trial, this time for the murder of several German communists.
+He was sentenced to life imprisonment.
+He died in the Munich-Harlaching prison hospital in March 1972.
+He was never judged for the crimes committed during the suppression of the Warsaw Uprising.

 The main perpetrators of the Wola massacre and similar massacres in the nearby Ochota district were Heinz Reinefarth and Oskar Dirlewanger.
 Dirlewanger, who presided over and personally participated in many of the worst acts of violence, was arrested on 1 June 1945 by French occupation troops while hiding under a false name near the town of Altshausen in Upper Swabia.
 He died on 7 June 1945 in a French prison camp at Altshausen, probably as a result of ill-treatment by his Polish guards.
 In 1945, Reinefarth was taken into custody by the Allied authorities but was never prosecuted for his actions in Warsaw, despite Polish requests for his extradition.
 After a West German court released him citing a lack of evidence, Reinefarth enjoyed a successful post-war career as a lawyer, becoming the mayor of Westerland, and a member of the Landtag parliament of Schleswig-Holstein.
 The West German government also gave the former SS-Obergruppenführer a general's pension before he died in 1979.

 In May 2008, a list of several former SS Dirlewanger members who were still alive was compiled and published by the Warsaw Uprising Museum.

+The fate of SS-Hauptsturmführer Alfred Spilker remains unknown.
+According to some sources, he died in February 1945 while defending the Poznań Citadel or in Krems an der Donau, Austria.
+In 1961, a court in Kiel officially declared him dead.